Read, write and teach: steps to becoming a guru

 Every skill or knowledge we wish to master must necessarily pass through a series of maturing stages until we have it so assimilated and soaked that it is already part of us and of our subconscious.
 Acquiring that new skill or knowledge, developing it, improving it and mastering it is a process that can be more or less long, depending on how much we apply to its integration and learning, although it is inevitable that we go through it.

-We have all been through a student period in which we swallowed one textbook after another.
+We have all been through a learning period in which we swallowed one textbook after another.
 It is one of the most normal methods to learn something new: read a book, a study, a newspaper, a manual.
 Most of us learn well by reading, we get information that we assimilate.
 We store data and concepts within and then we process them.
 By reading we lay the foundations for learning something new.
 It is the first stage of knowledge acquisition, but it is also common for us to stay in it after the reading is finished.
 The “experts” who have only read things and talk about them are discovered by the lack of order and clarity in the different assimilated concepts.
 It is the student who vomits what has been memorized, the presentation of a topic that we have learned the night before or the professional who sells himself having read only a couple of books.

 The next step of our path to being a “guru” is to learn to write down the knowledge gained.
 Writing about something we have learned forces us to reflect, to order ideas, to summarize and to assimilate.
 Writing about a topic improves our ability to understand it.
 We realize that if we know how to explain it to ourselves we will be able to transmit it to another medium from the realm of thoughts.
 It is the one who has read a lot, has understood it and starts writing articles, books, essays, reports to transmit it to others.
 A blog, for example, is just one of those means to strengthen the second phase, the recognition, and transmission of information that others will read in their first phase.
 We are not yet “gurus” in our field, but perhaps we can already begin to be recognized for our work.

-The stage of recognition as a good world expert only comes when we are able to teach others in a generalized way what we have learned so that we can consider if we successfully transmitted the knowledge, and now know that we have completed the learning cycle.
-Teaching requires having completely assimilated the new knowledge, knowing how to explain and transmit it, understanding it deeply to tell it coherently.
+The stage of recognition as a world expert only comes when we are able to teach others in a generalized way what we have learned so that we can consider we successfully transmitted the knowledge, and so we now know that we have completed the learning cycle.
+Teaching requires having completely assimilated the new knowledge, knowing how to explain it and transmit it, understanding it deeply to tell it coherently.
 Only when we know how to teach something to another person, can we then validate that we have completed the learning of what we studied.

 Climb a step